 What I find helps get me into a sleepy state is doing something else to distract my brain, such as a sudoku or word puzzles.
 You can either grab them from a newspaper or buy a book with them, and I find this is the best method to make me fall asleep.

 For some reason, although I do enjoy sudoku puzzles, I find that doing this at night makes me feel tired, and I can almost bore myself to sleep with it, but I can’t really say why that is.

-If these are too kind boggling for you, you could do some writing, journalling or coloring books, whichever feels less strenuous on your mind.
+If these are too mind boggling for you, you could do some writing, journaling or coloring books, whichever feels less strenuous on your mind.